 Advancing a step towards him, she held her bottle in front of him, offering him water.
 "Evan, you look stressed."

-"What rubbish-" He swallowed his words when he shifted his gaze from the wall at her.
+"What rubbish-" He swallowed his words when he shifted his gaze from the wall to her.
 He would be lying if he said he wasn't taken aback by her gesture.

 She was still holding her bottle for him.
 He looked down for a moment from her before he wordlessly curled his fingers around her bottle and she swiftly withdrew her grip over it.

-Her lips twitched into a small smile, with her eyes lit up in a tender satisfaction when he gulped down almost the whole water and she could see him a little relaxed, backing himself against the wall.
+Her lips twitched into a small smile and her eyes lit up in a tender satisfaction when he gulped down almost the whole water and she could see him a little relaxed as he backed himself against the wall.